jmcooper/vuex/docs/en/getting-started.md

 })
 ```

+That initial state object (where we set `count: 0`) is important for Vue [reactivity](https://vuejs.org/v2/guide/reactivity.html#Change-Detection-Caveats).
+We won't get into that more here, but just know that you need to provide your initial state up front.

 Now, you can access the state object as `store.state`, and trigger a state change with the `store.commit` method:

 ``` js